Logo

 The frequency of panic attacks

 Panic disorder is a rather prevalent illness.
 According to data, 3.3 percent of men and 7% of women in the USA may go through periods of this illness throughout their lives.
-In general, 4.7%[1*] of adult Americans are estimated to have panic disorder at some time in their life.
+An estimated 4.7% ↗of adult Americans experience panic disorder at some point in their lives.

 The signs of a panic attack